 Frequently Asked Questions

-- What is Mechanical Engineering, and how is it different from Systems and Aerospace Engineering?
+- What is Mechanical Engineering, and how is it different from Weapons, Robotics, and Control Systems and Aerospace Engineering?

 - Mechanical engineering is a broad and well established major that focuses on first gaining a fundamental understanding of materials, mechanics, fluids and energy.
 Then in the upper level courses, these concepts are incorporated into the design of mechanical and energy systems.